anima-wg/brski-cloud/anima-brski-cloud.md

 # Lifecycle Considerations

-BRSKI and the Cloud Registrar support provided in this document are dependant upon the manufacturer maintaining the required infrastructure.
+BRSKI and the Cloud Registrar support provided in this document are dependent upon the manufacturer maintaining the required infrastructure.

 {{BRSKI, Section 10.7}} and Section 11.5 and 11.6 detail some additional considerations about device vs manufacturer life span.